danielnaab/danielnaab.github.io/content/gulp-static-site-with-sass-browserify.md

 module.
 Both pipelines, for HTML and Markdown, extract the front-matter from each document.
 All Markdown documents use the `assets/templates/page.html` template, but the HTML documents are expected to explicitly extend from a template.
-The HTML is rendered using the `applyTemplate`, also borrowed from Sean Farrell.
+The HTML is rendered using the `applyTemplate` function, also borrowed from Sean Farrell.
 Next, the use of `merge-stream` allows us to apply common processing to both pipelines - specifically, HTML minification and output to the `dist` directory.

 We can then follow the same process for other asset pipelines.
 For instance, we could populate a *services page* with a list of items with corresponding